GrinonBarrett/Taksidos/Core Rules/8=Spells/Legendary Spells (9) .md

 Legendary spells are named for their creator.
 These spells are listed by creator rather than letter.
 Legendary spells cannot simply be learned by a character.
-The creators' notes are often losst or buried and require deciphering.
-Alternatively, if such a magician is still alive, direct tualege could allow a character to learn such a spell.
+The creators' notes are often lost or buried and require deciphering.
+Alternatively, if such a magician is still alive, direct tutalege could allow a character to learn such a spell.

 ### Alekard (1
 A blood sucking priest from another world which gained divinity.
 His original name was corrupted into its current form in the process.